 Some users found the remote and controls unintuitive.

 Made of lightweight aluminum, it's easy to move and clean.
-Performs best at 160 to 165ºF where it smokes to perfection.
+Performs best at 160 to 165 degrees, where it smokes to perfection.
+The front loader is easy to remove.
+The size makes it a great fit for smaller areas.

 Lack of temperature range limits the cut and size of meat that can be smoked.